DwellerComplex/godot-snake2d/addons/snake_2d/README.md

 A demo scene is included in this repository.
 * scenes/snake_2d_demo.tscn

-It is optional and not needed for the plugin to work.
+It is optional and not needed for the add-on to work.

 ## How to install
-The plugin is located in the "addons/snake_2d" folder and works just like a standard plugin for Godot.
+The add-on is located in the "addons/snake_2d" folder and works just like a standard add-on for Godot.

 #### New project
 If you are starting from scratch or just want to try out the demo scene you can download the project, unzip it and import it in the Godot project manager.

 #### Existing project
 Download the project, unzip it and place the addons folder with its contents inside your Godot projects root directory.
-Then go to "Project/Project Settings/Plugins" and enable the plugin.

 ## Usage
-Follow the following steps to use the plugin:
+Follow the following steps to use the add-on:
 1. Add a SnakeBody2D node to a scene.
 2. Add multiple SnakeSprite2D nodes as children to the SnakeBody2D node.
 3. Add some textures to the sprites and run the scene to test it.